eislambey/php-eventsource/README.md

 Set a function that called when a message is received.

 ### connect(): void
-Connect to endpoint and receive messaages.
+Connect to endpoint and receive messages.

 ### abort(): void
 Abort the connection and stop receiving messages.